comet-toolkit/unc_website/source/specification/draft-v0.1/unc_specification.rst

 Error-Correlation Structure
 ---------------------------

+To provide the complete uncertainty information associated with an *observation variable*, the cross-element error-covariance matrix is required.
+In practice, the error-covariance matrix is `often determined from <https://doi.org/10.3390/rs11050474>`_ a combination of the per element uncertainties (i.e., the *uncertainty variable* described above) and the cross-element error-correlation matrix.
+This section therefore defines a standardised way to store error-correlation matrices, to enable this complete description of dataset error-covariance.

-For *observation variables* with :math:`N` elements, the associated error-covariance matrix per *uncertainty variables* has :math:`N^2` elements.
-Where the *observation variables* are large, it an quickly become impractical to store this data.
+For *observation variables* with `N` elements, the associated error-correlation matrix per *uncertainty variable* has the square of `N` elements.
+Where *observation variables* are large, it quickly becomes impractical to store this data.
 However, in many cases the associated error-correlation matrix can in fact be simply parameterised in a compact form (e.g., identity, full, banded).

+Such a parameterisation is here defined by 3 values, as follows:

+* `form` - the parameterisation name, which defines the functional form of the parameterisation (e.g., "random" for identity matrix)
+* `params` - a list of parameters associated with the parameterisation (e.g., the bandwidth for a banded matrix)
+* `units` - the physical units associated with each parameter in `params` list (`""` where none required)

-This standard defines a set of *uncertainty variable* variable attributes to store this parameterisation.
+This standard defines a set of *uncertainty variable* variable attributes to store these error-correlation parameterisation values.

-To allow maximum flexibility, different parameterisations can be defined along each *uncertainty variable* dimension, `dim_i` (or sets of dimensions, [`dim_i`, `dim_j`, ...]).
-For example, an error could be systematic in longitude and latitude at each time step, but random between time steps.
+To allow maximum flexibility, different parameterisations can be defined along each *uncertainty variable* dimension, `dim_x`, or sets of dimensions, `[dim_x, dim_y, ...]`.
+For example, an error could be fully correlated in longitude and latitude at each time step, but uncorrelated between time steps.

-Parameterisations have the form...
+The following *uncertainty variable* variable attributes are defined to store this parameterisation information, per dimension or set of dimensions (each labelled by `i`, which runs from 1 to the required number of dimensions / sets of dimensions):

-.. list-table:: Error-correlation attributes
+.. list-table:: Error-correlation *uncertainty variable* variable attributes
    :widths: 15 15 50 30
    :header-rows: 1